3 Ways We Boost Your Career

-At M.AD, it starts while you’re in school.
+Here, it starts while you’re in school.

 You’ll take classes like “Get a Job, “How to Network”, and more.
 You’ll be encouraged to market yourself and take your own creative reputation seriously.
 By the time you actually graduate, you’ll be more than ready to go.

-today without M.AD School.
+today without Miami Ad School.

-M.AD changed my life."
+It changed my life."

 There’s nothing like this on Earth.
 At the end of your time, you’ll experience Portfolio Review—the ultimate career matchmaking opportunity.
 Students go through 10 interviews a day, meeting creative leaders and forging personal connections.
 Some get offers right away.